steadylearner/Rust-Full-Stack/README.md

 It shows you can use NPM packages with it.
 But, you will find that it is not a perfect solution for every NPM modules and there was no documentation for that yet.

-I hope you tested it in your machine and invested it.
+I hope you tested it in your machine.
 You will find that its payload is

 ```rust
 use stdweb::Value;